Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Related Work

 \section{Related Work}

-\textbf{Unsupervised anomaly detection algorithms} are trained without labeled data, and have assumptions baked into the model about what defines an anomaly or a nominal \cite{breunig:00,liu:08,pevny:2015,emmott:2015}.
-They typically cannot change behavior to correct for the false positives after they have been deployed.
+\textbf{Unsupervised anomaly detection algorithms} are trained without labeled data and have assumptions baked into the model about what defines an anomaly or a nominal \cite{breunig:00,liu:08,pevny:2015,emmott:2015}.
+They typically cannot change their behavior to correct for the false positives after they have been deployed.
 Ensembles of unsupervised anomaly detectors \cite{aggarwal:2017} try to guard against the bias induced by a single detector by incorporating decisions from multiple detectors.
 The potential advantage of ensembles is that when the data is seen from multiple views by more than one detector, the set of anomalies reported by their joint consensus is more reliable and has fewer false positives.
-Different methods of creating ensembles include collection of heterogeneous detectors \cite{senator:2013}, feature bagging \cite{lazarevic:05}, varying the parameters of existing detectors such as the number of clusters in a Gaussian Mixture Model \cite{emmott:2015}, sub-sampling, bootstrap aggregation etc. Some unsupervised detectors such as Loda \cite{pevny:2015} are not specifically designed as ensembles, but may be treated as such because of their internal structure.
-Isolation forest \cite{liu:08} is a state-of-the-art ensemble anomaly detector.
+Different methods of creating ensembles include the collection of heterogeneous detectors \cite{senator:2013}, feature bagging \cite{lazarevic:05}, varying the parameters of existing detectors such as the number of clusters in a Gaussian Mixture Model \cite{emmott:2015}, sub-sampling, bootstrap aggregation etc. Some unsupervised detectors such as LODA \cite{pevny:2015} are not specifically designed as ensembles but may be treated as such because of their internal structure.
+Isolation forest (IFOR) \cite{liu:08} is a state-of-the-art tree-based ensemble anomaly detector.
+Recently, some prior work looked at the problem of ensemble selection by transfer learning \cite{Campos2018AnUB}, ensemble score aggregation methods \cite{dcsozhao2019} by looking at the locality of a data point, approximated neighborhood creation techniques and combine their scores \cite{kirner2017good} as outlier scores, feature selection process in outlier detection \cite{cheng2020outlier} \cite{micenkova2014learning}.
+Zero++ \cite{Pang2016ZEROHT} is an unsupervised approach that works only for categorical data.
+It is similar to IFOR, but there is no statistically significant difference in detection accuracy between Zero++ and IFOR for numerical data that is transformed to categorical data.

 \textbf{Active learning} corresponds to the setup where the learning algorithm can selectively query a human analyst for labels of input instances to improve its prediction accuracy.
 The overall goal is to minimize the number of queries to reach the target performance.
-There is a significant body of work on both theoretical analysis \cite{freund:1997,balcan:2007,balcan:2015,monteleoni:2006,dasgupta:2009,yan:2017} and applications \cite{settles:2010} of active learning.
+There is a significant body of work on both theoretical analysis \cite{freund:1997,balcan:2007,balcan:2015,monteleoni:2006,dasgupta:2009,yan:2017,cao2022,cao2023} and applications \cite{settles:2010} of active learning.